Government Issues Domestic Terrorism Alert For 4th Of July, Although No Specific Terrorist Threats Are Known

 However, in recent years, the threat of white supremacists, neo-Nazis, and other far-right organizations has become considerably more severe.
 The Southern Poverty Law Center, for example, reports that crimes and terrorist acts fueled by hate have been on the increase in the past couple of years.
 Similarly, more hate groups are emerging, and existing hate groups are seeing larger numbers.

-Similarly, PBS News noted in April that domestic terrorism, driven by far-right ideology, is on the rise.
+Similarly, PBS noted in April that domestic terrorism driven by far-right ideology is on the rise.

 “Soft Targets”

 The new alert also warned of the potential dangers of so-called “soft targets.”
 In law enforcement, a “soft target” refers to something that is not heavily-guarded.
-So a military base, for example, would not be considered a soft target, whereas a crowd of people in a city park, watching fireworks, would be a soft target.
+So a military base, for example, would not be considered a soft target, whereas a crowd of people in a city park, watching fireworks, would.

-Further, the bulletin warns that potential terrorist attacks could be carried out in the simplest of ways.
-Potential acts of terrorism could be as simple as driving a car into a crowd, or opening fire in a crowded space, or randomly attacking people with knives.
+Further, the bulletin warns that potential terrorist attacks could be carried out in the simplest of ways, including driving a car into a crowd, opening fire in a crowded space, or randomly attacking people with knives.

-In addition to the calls to be vigilant about domestic terrorism, the bulletin also noted that ISIS has recently renewed calls for “lone wolf” terrorist attacks in the U.S.
+In addition to calls to be vigilant about domestic terrorism, the bulletin also noted that ISIS has recently renewed calls for “lone wolf” terrorist attacks in the U.S.